What is the process?

-Waterjet cutting is simply an accelerated erosion process within a selected material.
-Highly pressurised water is fired through a ruby or diamond nozzle into a mixing chamber.
 This pressure creates a vacuum and draws garnet sand into the stream where it is then fired at the object in place for cutting.
 The sand particles eat away at the material causing the effect of erosion to take place at such a high speed it is deemed as cutting.
-This has allowed waterjet cutting to become an extremely powerful and versatile tool that is used in many industries around the world.

-A waterjet cutter is a machine that is made up of three main components to utilise a high-pressure stream of water to erode a narrow line within a piece of material.
 Depending on the material’s density and compound such as titanium a granular abrasive is added to the waterjet to increase the cutting power.
 The abrasive is added at the nozzle so that a simple switch between only water and abrasive cutting can be made.

 The abrasive Waterjet cutting nozzle uses the configuration of a mixing chamber and a tube to allow for the abrasive to carefully mix in with the high-pressure water so that efficient cutting can take place.
 Waterjet nozzles are also designed without the abrasive mixing chamber and tube so that the nozzle itself fires high-pressure water which would be used to cut much softer materials, versus the abrasive solution.